markdoc/docs/pages/docs/tags.md

 const children = Markdoc.renderers.react(content, React, { components });
 ```

-Next, pass your config to `Markdoc.transform`.
+Next, render the content using `Markdoc.render`.
 If you want to render a React component, specify which component should render this type of tag in the `components` mapping.

 ```jsx
 import * as React from 'react';